 At least three months plus 3 days before the election: The mailing deadline for voted mailed ballots to be received by MPEI (see deadline G) shall be posted on MPEI’s website.

 45 days before the election: Deadline for petitions to be delivered to MPEI.

 25 days before the election: Ballots should be mailed by MPEI to all Members entitled to vote in the election.

-7 days before the election: Voted ballots must be postmarked by this date and received by the Credentials Committee three days before the election.
+3 days before the election: Voted mail ballots must be received by the Credentials Committee three days before the election.

 SECTION II: QUALIFICATIONS TO BECOME A CANDIDATE FOR DIRECTOR

 Each candidate for election to the Board shall be a member of the Cooperative and shall have his/her “main home” in the District for and in which the election is to be held, (as the term “main home” is defined by the Internal Revenue Service), and who shall have furnished the Cooperative with a written statement telling why the member wishes to run for election and that the member, if elected, can and will attend all meetings of the Board, subject only to unforeseen conditions beyond the control of the member, and meets or will meet the qualifications set forth in subparagraph (B) below.